mattermost/docs/doc/advanced/external-nginx/index.md

 The format for the value is the same as describe above in the "Direct Deployment" section.

-## Customize the gitlab ingress options
+## Customize the GitLab ingress options

-The nginx ingress controller uses an annotation to mark which ingress controller will service a particular `Ingress` (see [docs](https://github.com/kubernetes/ingress-nginx#annotation-ingressclass)).
+The Nginx Ingress controller uses an annotation to mark which ingress controller will service a particular `Ingress` (see [docs](https://github.com/kubernetes/ingress-nginx#annotation-ingressclass)).
 You can configure the ingress class to use with this chart using the `global.ingress.class` setting.
 Make sure to set this in your helm options.